 I wish it were more acceptable in this world for people to live life without romantic love — without having it, without wanting it, and without waiting around for it.
-What tires me most about our cultural orientation on romantic love is the idea that, even if we don’t have it or want it now, romantic love is ultimately going to make its way into our lives at some point in the future, and it’s going to change everything.
-What sort of message does that send to people who—whether they want to or not—have never found romantic love?
+What tires me most about our cultural view of romantic love is the idea that, even if we don’t have it or want it now, romantic love will ultimately make its way into our lives, and it’s going to change everything.
+What sort of message does that send to people who, whether they want to or not, have never found romantic love?

 Does it mean great chemistry?
 Does it mean compatibility like you’ve never seen before?
 Does it mean being able to envision a future together with this person?
 And are you supposed to actively date so you can find this person, or is this the sort of thing you leave to serendipity like in a romantic comedy?

 It doesn’t mean you’re never going to have meaningful relationships with people.
 Platonic relationships are just as meaningful.
 As someone who doesn’t experience attraction and doesn’t date, my most meaningful relationships are with my friends, and I reject the assumption that my relationships with my friends are somehow less than simply because they are not romantic in nature.

 I’ve never felt like my life was incomplete simply because I was single.
 Sure, in my younger years I romanticized the idea of finding a romantic partner, the way many of us are conditioned to, but I never felt unhappy without one.
 Despite my relative satisfaction with my life, I spent the greater part of my youth wondering if I was missing out on something by not dating, by not actively seeking a partner.
 That feeling, alongside the sexism and compulsory heterosexuality that influenced so much of my childhood, made me question whether there was something wrong with me — something that made no one else want to “choose” me when other folks didn’t seem to have the same problem.

 More Radical Reads: At the Intersection of Asexuality and Queerness

 Still, not dating as a twenty-something adult presents its minor annoyances in everyday social interactions.
-Every family reunion for me involves the inevitable, “Are you dating anyone yet?” followed by the equally inevitable, “Why not?”
+Every family reunion for me involves the inevitable, “Are you dating anyone yet?”, followed by the equally inevitable, “Why not?”
 I can only imagine that this type of questioning will get worse as I become older and my relatives become increasingly concerned that maybe I really won’t be getting married after all.

-Sometimes I’ll say things like, “I can see myself being single for the rest of my life,” as a way to describe my general orientation towards romantic relationships.
+Sometimes I’ll say things like, “I can see myself being single for the rest of my life.”
+I do this as a way of describing my general orientation towards romantic relationships.
 People usually interpret that statement in two ways: it’s either seen as defeatist, as if I’m lamenting that I’ll “never find someone,” or it’s a reflection of how closed off I am to the idea of ever meeting anyone.
 In reality, when I say I can see myself being single for the rest of my life, I’m expressing my indifference to romantic relationships.
 There’s no value statement there.

 Since discovering asexuality and aromanticism, I’ve gained a much better understanding of myself, and so the external pressure to “find love” doesn’t bring me the same self-doubt and insecurity it once did.